Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - Excellent safety features including low oil shutdown, overload protection, and indicator warning lights

-- Produces clean sine waves to keep your devices safe
+- Produces clean sine wave to keep your devices safe

-- Run time is relatively low compared to other generators of its size
+- Run time is relatively low compared to other portable generators of its size

 - No electric start